 Keep in mind that when saving for an emergency fund, you may want to consider a higher-interest alternative than a traditional savings or checking account.
 This is especially true if you can only afford to deposit a little bit of cash at a time (the important thing is that you are saving in advance for an emergency).
 An account that pays higher interest will build your fund faster.

-A good way to prepare an emergency fund for you and your family is to sign up online for a SoFi Money® cash management account.
+A good way to prepare an emergency fund for you and your family is to sign up online for a SoFi Checking and Savings® checking and savings account.
 You can use your card fee-free at 55,000+ ATMs worldwide (fee structure is subject to change).

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.